sobamchan/sobamchan.github.io/_posts/2021-12-04-summarization-of_summarization-emnlp-2021.md

 <a href="https://imgur.com/e5fUKWY"><img src="https://i.imgur.com/e5fUKWY.jpg" title="source: imgur.com" /></a>
-Bigger garbage cans close to my room, has nothing to do with NLP.
+Bigger garbage cans close to my house, has nothing to do with NLP.

 # Conclusion